 It turns out that no matter what your personal opinion (or how strongly you hold it!) all sleeping positions have pros and cons.
 Since getting enough sleep is a problem for so many people, I'd say sleeping whichever way is most comfortable to you is likely what matters most, but if you are having trouble, or waking up in pain on a regular basis, you might want to look at changing the position you fall asleep in.
 For certain positions, you might even want or need an extra pillow specially designed for it (see ideas below).

-Pros: Reduced or eliminated snoring, and it's good for blood circulation, so if you have an issue with that, side-sleeping could help.
+Pros: Reduced or eliminated snoring, and it's good for blood circulation.
+When you're on your side in a loose fetal position, it allows your spine to relax in healthy alignment.
 Pregnant women, especially, find it the most comfortable position.

-Tips: To keep the back aligned, and reduce torquing, a pillow like this one can help.
-When side-sleeping, you should always aim to have the neck in the same plane as the rest of your spine — it's easy to wake up with neck pain from sleeping on your side, specifically when your head is tipped up (forehead higher than the chin), so try to keep this from happening with a pillow of the correct thickness.
-"You need to fill the space above your shoulder so your head and neck are supported in a neutral position," Ken Shannon, a physical therapist at Brigham and Women's Hospital in Boston told CNN.
+Tips: When side-sleeping, you should always aim to have the neck in the same plane as the rest of your spine.
+It's easy to wake up with neck pain from sleeping on your side, specifically when your head is tipped up (forehead higher than the chin).
+Try to keep this from happening, you need to fill the gap between your neck and the mattress with the right pillow.

 To reduce the effects of sleeping on your side on wrinkles, consider a silk pillowcase, which is less drying, pulls at skin less — and musses hair less — than cotton ones.

-Pros: Less snoring, as it keeps airways more open; can be fine for those without back issues.
+Pros: Less snoring, as it keeps airways more open

-Tips: Placing a thinner pillow under the hips can help keep the back on the same plane as the spine and be less stressful on the spine.
-Or, try sleeping on your stomach without a pillow at all.
+Tips: Avoid using a firm pillow, suggests WebMD.
+Instead, placing a thinner pillow under the hips can help keep the back on the same plane as the spine and be less stressful on the spine.
+Or, try sleeping on your stomach without a pillow or with one on your forehead so your head doesn't turn to the side.